 Needing a “five-year plan” might be the most common misconception in career planning.
-Here’s why it’s such a mistake, and here’s what you should do instead.
-Read on…
+Here’s why it’s such a mistake when it comes to your copywriting career, and here’s what you should do instead.

 Asking about someone’s five-year plan is just like asking a five-year-old what they want to be when they grow up—and, nowadays, the answer is likely to be just as inaccurate.

 People used to have five-year plans when jobs and lifestyles were more predictable.
 You get a job, you stay at that job, you get married, you have kids, you retire.
 But it’s not that simple anymore; people change jobs and even careers every few years.